peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 0  | \| | \~ | \# | \& | Caps | \\ | \` | PgDn | ⌥← | ↵ | ⌥→ | zZ | zZ
 ⇧  | ⌥  | ⌘  | rR | ⌫  | ⌫    | ⌫  | ⇧  |   | 🌐 | ← | ↑ | ↓ | →

 This is still in flux.
-Is the inverted number pad useful Should the left thumb become control (original taken by 7)?
+Is the inverted number pad useful?
+Should the left thumb become control (original taken by 7)?
+Are other layer keys practical using Karabiner Elements?

 ## Chording Combos